-Subsidy Removal: 17 CSOs urge FG to begin process of raising minimum wage now
+Subsidy removal: 17 CSOs urge FG to begin process of raising minimum wage now

 The CSOs, in a communique issued during a press briefing in Abuja on Wednesday, expressed deep concern over the lack of sufficient measures to alleviate the effects of the subsidy removal.

-The CSOs pointed out that the current national minimum wage of N30,000 is highly unsustainable considering the current economic realities.
+The CSOs pointed out that the current national minimum wage of N30,000 was highly unsustainable, considering the current economic realities.

-While noting that the subsidy removal has led to an increase in the prices of foodstuffs, transportation costs, and other services, Monday Osasah of the African Centre for Leadership, Strategy, and Development (Centre LSD) said, “It is critical that a process for increasing the minimum wage begins immediately at the federal, state, and local levels, as well as by private sector employers.
+While noting that the subsidy removal had led to an increase in the prices of foodstuffs, transportation costs, and other services, Monday Osasah of African Centre for Leadership, Strategy, and Development (Centre LSD) said: “It is critical that a process for increasing the minimum wage begins immediately at the federal, state, and local levels, as well as by private sector employers.
 The current minimum wage no longer reflects the new realities.”

 The CSOs also highlighted the importance of a comprehensive development agenda.